tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Remove ClientCertificateTypes field from CertificateRequest and add extensions.

-- Merge client and server key sharing into a single extension.
+- Merge client and server key shares into a single extension.

 draft-09